 real story -- ten long and fun years before Emile met Luis.
 [Dan

-Klores promised to make a contribution to the non-profit, civil rights
+Klores subsequent to this event again promised to make a sponsorship to the non-profit, civil rights

-and educational S.V.A.; however, that promise was false.]
+and educational S.V.A.; however, that promise was also false.]

 [Photo by AnDre